 We are looking for readers!
 I have several clients who are looking to launch their new books.
-One crucial element to help their launch is to have honest reviews in place when the books launch and shortly after.
+One crucial element to help their launch is to have honest reviews in place when the books are published and shortly after.

 Are you interested in getting a free eBook in exchange for being part of their exclusive Advanced Reader or Review Crew Team?
 You'll be asked to leave a review on Amazon and other sites the week the book launches.
 We provide direct links to the sites review pages to make it easy.

 Sign up for one or more of these books.
-When they're ready, you'll received the book in your email ready to read!
+When they're ready, you'll receive the book in your email ready to read!
+Advanced Reader Teams are prior to the book being published, and the Review Crews are for books that are already out in the world.

 The Russian continues Thomas Nichols’ fact-based novels of the border wars along the southern boundary of the United States.
 Beginning with Color of the Prism, continuing with We Were Young Once . . ., and concluding with the third of these spellbinding stories, Nichols’ readers experience an insider’s view of the cartel-controlled human and drug trafficking.